This is a distilled summary of the core guides I’ve made on AdequateLife.

 There are many things that debt companies don’t want you to believe:

-- Nothing is ever “good” to go into debt for, though some things are worth it if you can make more money from it in the long run.
+1. Nothing is ever “good” to go into debt for, though some things are worth the new obligation if you can make more money long-term.

-- Investing doesn’t require a good credit score, only debt.
+3. Investing does not require a good credit score.

 The only way to morally escape debt is to overpay every month.